-The Grim Reaoer is another name for the personification of Death, He is depicted as a skeleton figure - sometimes clothed in a hooded shroud, or naked, and bearing a scythe.
-A scythe is a curved blade attached toa long pole which was used to cut down crops at harvest time.
-Metaphorically, the scythe in the hands of Death represented the cutting off of human lives.
+The Grim Reaoer is a somewhat euphemistic name for the personification of Death.
+He is depicted as a skeleton figure - sometimes clothed in a hooded shroud, or naked, and typically bearing a scythe or some other weapon.
+A scythe is a curved blade attached toa long pole which was used by farmers to cut down crops at harvest time.
+Metaphorically, the scythe in the hands of Death represents the cutting off of human lives.
 By extension, Death was therefore a reaper, like a farmer reaping his crops by cutting down the stalks of wheat or hay.

 Although the allegorical connection between Death's scythe and a reaper is obvious, the term Grim Reaper was not used until around 1800, even though in Europe it had been customary to depict Death as armed with a scythe since around the 14th century.

-The Grim Reaper, or sometimes multiple reapers, are central characters in The Dance of Death,leading the living towards their demise.
+The Grim Reaper, or sometimes multiple reapers, are central characters in The Dance of Death, leading the living towards their demise.
+Tradionally, illustrations of the dance of death depict one or more skeleton figures grabbing hold of unsuspecting people and leading them into a dance from which there is no return.